 2015—2017年南极长城站地区地震活动特征

-Seismicity of the Antarctic Great Wall Station Area in 2015−2017
+Seismicity of the Antarctic Great Wall Station area during 2015−2017

 Abstract:

-We used the single station location method of interlaced grid search to obtain seismic catalog based on the broadband three-component waveform data recorded at CCZ during 2015−2017.
-Firstly, the P wave and S wave arrivals of the local seismic event is identified through visual analysis, and the event with clear Pg and Sg waves is selected for amplitude measurements.
-The arrival time difference, incidence angle and back azimuth of the event can be calculated.
-The interlaced grid search method initially establishes a set of grids for searching and location, and searches for three elements of arrival time difference, incidence angle, and back azimuth, respectively.
+We used the single station location method of interlaced grid search to obtain earthquake catalog based on the broadband three-component waveform data recorded at CCZ during 2015−2017.
+Firstly, the P wave and S wave arrivals of the local seismic events are identified through visual analysis, and the events with clear Pg and Sg waves are selected for amplitude measurements.
+The arrival time difference, incidence angle and back azimuth of the events can be calculated.
+The interlaced grid search method initially establishes a set of grids for searching and location, and searching for three elements of arrival time difference, incidence angle, and back azimuth, respectively.
 Then subsequently spatially translates the grids to obtain the location results of searching different grids.
 Finally, it evaluates the location results by calculating the standard deviation of the results obtained by the same set of data in the search of different grids.
 This method effectively overcomes the limitations of single set grid searching and location by a spatial intersection of multiple sets of grids.
-It has the potential to enhance the spatial sampling rate of earthquake location while simultaneously ensuring the reliability and precision of the outcomes through the integration of multiple grid systems in space.
+It has the potential to enhance the spatial sampling rate of earthquake location while simultaneously ensure the reliability and precision of the outcomes through the integration of multiple grid systems in space.

 /